akihikodaki/dts/test_plans/nvgre_test_plan.rst

 DUT board must be two sockets system and each cpu have more than 8 lcores.

+For fortville NICs need change the value of CONFIG_RTE_LIBRTE_I40E_INC_VECTOR in dpdk/config/common_base file to n.

 Test Case: NVGRE ipv4 packet detect
 ===================================